ra3se/ra3se.github.io/content/common-issues.md

 set r_customHeight 1080
 ```

+Some engine also support `set r_mode -2` that will use the desktop resolution

 ## Mouse acceleration

 Some windows users are experiencing issue with mouse acceleration even after It's been turned off.
 [MarkC mouse acceleration fix](https://donewmouseaccel.blogspot.com/2010/03/markc-windows-7-mouse-acceleration-fix.html) could solved the issue.